Mechanical and Aerospace Engineering

 MAE 6249.
 Spacecraft Design.
 3 Credits.

 Computer-aided design of spacecraft and satellites to meet specific mission requirements.
 Environment, propulsion, structure, heat transfer, orbital mechanics, control considerations.
 Use of modern computer codes for design studies.
-Prerequisite: Graduate Standing or MAE 3145.
-(Fall).
+Prerequisite: MAE 3145 or graduate student standing.
+(Spring, Every Year).

 MAE 6251.
 Computer-Integrated Manufacturing.
 3 Credits.